-Global Investments (up to 85% shares) Fund
+The People's Pension Global Investments (up to 85% shares) Fund

-Aon Mgd Core Ret Pthwy 2034-2036 LGIM 2030-2035 Target Date Fund The one-year net return figure for our default investment arrangement is better than the average of the comparator default investment arrangements and the simulated five-year performance is broadly comparable to the average performance of the comparator default investment arrangements and has outperformed two of the comparator schemes, so it is reasonable to deduce that our default investment arrangement represents good value for members from the standpoint of investment returns for that arrangement.
+AON Master Trust Aon Mgd Core Ret Pthwy 2034-2036

+L&G Worksave Master Trust: LGIM 2030-2035 Target Date Fund

+The one-year and five-year net return figures for our default investment arrangement underperformed the average of the comparator default investment arrangements (albeit the Fund had comparable or better investment performance than one of the comparator schemes).

-Our conclusion on net investment performance is that the net investment returns across a majority of the funds offered by the Defined Contribution Section of the Fund in which members are frequently invested are better than or comparable with the comparator schemes, so it would be reasonable to assume that the Defined Contribution Section of the Fund as a whole represents good value for members from an investment returns perspective.
+Our conclusion on net investment performance is that the net investment returns for the Accumulation phase of the default option (which represents the majority of the funds invested in the Defined Contribution Section of the Fund) is lower than the average of the three comparator schemes, so it would be reasonable to assume that the Defined Contribution Section of the Fund as a whole represents poor value for members this year from an investment returns perspective.